Join Waitlist We will inform you when the product arrives in stock. Please leave your valid email address below.

 • Garlic – A few cloves or more, depending on how much pesto you’re making!

-• Walnuts – Halves or pieces, it doesn’t matter!
-It is all going to get blended up anyways.
-Walnuts give a great pack of flavor and protein, at a fraction of the cost that those pine nuts in most pesto recipes do!
-For people with nut allergies, you could try substituting with half the called-for walnuts with hemp hearts instead.
+• Walnut halves or pieces.
+Walnuts pack a ton of flavor and protein at a fraction of the cost of traditional pine nuts, and are more sustainable too!
+For people with nut allergies, substitute with half the called-for walnuts with hemp hearts instead.
 Alternatively, swap them out for sunflower seeds.
+This recipe is also great with pecans!

 • Salt – We prefer to use celtic sea salt.